start621/practical-microservices-code/code/example1/README.md

-# Example 1
+# Example 1 (User Service)

-Our first project will look at creating a simple User service to manager user information and an activity service that audits all events in our system.
+Our first project will look at creating a simple user management service that stores information about users in a system.

 ## The API